How We Help

 Every year, Rosie’s Place meets thousands of poor and homeless women with thousands of unique needs and challenges.
 Some can be remedied immediately and some will be long-term processes.
 Below is a summary of our constellation of programs for poor and homeless women.

-Women can take English as a Second or Other Language and Literacy classes in our education center; find assistance with job and housing searches; and find employment creating gifts items and jewelry in our social enterprise, the Women's Craft Cooperative.
+Women can take English as a Second or Other Language and Literacy classes in our education center and find assistance with job and housing searches.

-Multi-lingual Advocates assist women with short- and long-term issues, and guests are encouraged to participate in self-advocacy activities, which can empower them to be their own best advocates, and our diverse arts program.
+Multi-lingual Advocates assist women with short- and long-term issues, and guests are encouraged to participate in our diverse arts program and in self-advocacy activities, which can empower them to be their own best advocates.

-We stay connected with Rosie's Place guests and the extended community by providing ongoing follow-up to newly-housed guests, arranging regular home visits to isolated women, and bringing needed items and resources to women on the street through our Outreach Van.
+We stay connected with Rosie's Place guests and the extended community by providing ongoing follow-up to newly-housed guests, arranging regular home visits to isolated women and bringing needed items and resources to women on the street through our Outreach Van.
+We also reach poor women in the community by providing on-site services at Franklin Field housing development and Boston Public Schools.